 !/bin/bash SITE=$(omd sites --bare) VERSION=1.2.8p11 omd stop $SITE omd -f update --conflict=install $SITE $VERSION && omd start $SITE

-3. Update from the demo to the full version
+3. Upgrading from the demo to the full version

-Was your first installation of Free Edition the demo version?
-As soon as you have a Standard Edition or Managed Services Edition subscription you can simply update your existing instances to the full version.
+Was your first installation of Checkmk the Free Edition?
+Once you have a Standard Edition or Managed Services Edition subscription, you can simply upgrade your existing instances to the full version.

-The procedure is exactly the same as for a ‘normal’ update.
-The only difference is that a version's name with the .demo suffix is updated to a name with the .cee suffix.
-Simply install the desired package of the full version and switch the existing instance to this with omd update.
+The procedure is exactly the same as that for a ‘normal’ update.
+The only difference is that a version's name with the .demo suffix is upgraded to a name with the .cee suffix.
+Simply install the desired package of the full version, and switch the existing instance to this with omd update.

-This can be most easily achieved if both versions are identical, apart from the .demo and .cee suffixes respectively.
-What this means for the functionality is that, apart from the random WARN-state, the demo version is completely identical to the full version.
-Thus an update makes no difference at all.
+This upgrade can be most easily performed if both versions are identical, apart from the .demo and .cee suffixes respectively.
+What this means for the functionality is that the demo version is completely identical to the full version.
+Thus an upgrade makes no difference at all.

-4. Updating from the Raw Edition to the Enterprise Editions
+4. Upgrading from the Raw Edition to the Enterprise Editions

-Since a number of modules andfeatures of the Enterprise Editions are not available in the Raw Edition, following a changeover there are a couple of points to be aware of.
-The decisive point is that (CE) instances, different default settings are defined.
+Since a number of modules and features of the Enterprise Editions are not available in the Raw Edition, following a changeover there are a couple of points to be aware of.
+The key point is that when creating new instances of Raw Edition or Enterprise Editions different default settings are set.

 Nagios vs. CMC

-Since the CRE supports only Nagios as its core, this is preinstalled in instances created by the CRE.
-This is retained when an update to the CEE is made.
-That means that after an update, processing will initially continue with a Nagios core.
+Since the CRE only supports Nagios as its core, this is preinstalled in instances created by the CRE.
+This is retained when an upgrade to the CEE is made.
+That means that after an upgrade, processing will initially continue with a Nagios core.
 A migration to the CMC is performed with omd config, and this precedure will be described in its own article.

 The CEE supports an alternative format for saving historic performance data, one which requires significantly less hard drive-I/O. This is preinstalled in new CEE-instances.
-CRE-instances will not be changed over automatically by an update.
-How the migration can be performed is described in its own chapter within the title covering Performance data and graphing.
+CRE-instances will not be changed over automatically by an upgrade.
+How the migration can be performed is described in its own chapter in the article covering Performance data and graphing.

 The CRE has no notification spooler.
 Thus following the changover to the CEE it is not active at first.
 How to activate it can be learned here.